diegomacario/Super-Sunshine/README.md

 Where:
 - *__attenuation__* is the command used to set the attenuation.
 A point light with no attenuation has a *__constant__* coefficient of 1 and *__linear__*/*__quadratic__* coefficients of 0 (these are the default values, just as in OpenGl).
 - *__point__* is the command used to create a point light at point *__pos__*.
 The colour of the emitted light is determined by the *__RGB__* values.

+In the animation below, a point light is rotated along a 180° arc from right to left:

 As for directional lights, these are considered to be placed infinitely far away, which is why they only emit light in a single direction and are not affected by attenuation.
 The command used to create this type of light is:
  ```sh